 February 8th, 2020.
 7am – 3pm $25 Fee per person.

-Cash Prizes for Trout and Landlocked salmon on Lake Eaton.
+Cash Prizes for Trout and Landlocked Salmon on Lake Eaton.
 Cash Prizes for Legal Fish on Long Lake.

-Door Prizes too!
+Door Prize too!

 Sponsored by the Long Lake Fish and Game Club.